Laning Avenue School

 The district uses a balanced literacy approach to teaching language arts.
 Teachers differentiate instruction through reading and writing workshops.
 Students are reading at their appropriate reading level and teachers are engaging students in small group, guided reading instruction to support the needs of all students.
 Students are encouraged to write across multiple genres in authentic ways.
 It is not uncommon for children to bring their personal experiences into their writing.

-Our Envision Math Program is centered on discovering procedures and concepts through manipulating objects, communicating understanding through writing, and solving life problems.
-Beginning in kindergarten, students explore such diverse topics as geometry, probability/statistics and patterns/relations.
+Grades 1-4 use the Dimensions Math Program , which is derived from the concepts of Singapore Math.
+Lessons and experiences are centered on discovering procedures and concepts through manipulating objects, communicating understanding through writing, and solving life problems.
+A focus of this program is to develop the skill of subitizing, which is the ability to identify quantities at first sight as opposed to counting.
+Kindergaren students will transition to this program next year.
 Authentic tasks are frequently used to assess student skill development and understanding.
-Envision Math emphasizes the concepts, skills, and strategies that are going to help students become college and career ready.
+Dimensions Math emphasizes the concepts, skills, and strategies that are going to help students become college and career ready.